bcgov/ols-geocoder/civicAddressCompilation.md

 16. Enter all the elements of the new civic address into the other columns of the same row.

-- Columns are defined in the [BC Physical Address eXchange (PAX) Schema](https://github.com/bcgov/ols-geocoder/blob/gh-pages/BCAddressExchangeSchema.md#schema).
+- Columns are defined in the [Physical Address eXchange (PAX) Schema](https://github.com/bcgov/ols-geocoder/blob/gh-pages/BCAddressExchangeSchema.md#schema).

 - Less frequently used columns appear to the right of the notes column.